 Fields: Industrial Organization,

-Zone Pricing and Strategic Interaction: Evidence from Drywall (with Kevin R. Williams)
+Zone Pricing in Retail Oligopoly (with Kevin R. Williams)

 Does Organizational Form Drive Competition?
 Evidence from Coffee Retailing (with Joshua Gans, Richard Hayes, and Ryan Lampe)